MatrixAI/Polykey-Docs/Errors.md

-This entry refers to the errors that js-polykey may encounter, whether they be internal or external.
+This entry refers to the errors that Polykey may encounter, whether they be internal or external.

 There are 2 kinds of errors: